blargoflatsome/COD/content/c/creation.md

   A traveling companion was abducted by cultists who retreated underground; they are here to bring them back or die trying.
 - **Hungry for the Soul of Their Betrayer**
   They pursue the spirit of someone who wronged them—not for closure, but to consume or bind it.
+- **To Fulfill a Vow They Cannot Break**
+  A promise they made—a deathbed vow, a sacred oath, a pact between friends—cannot be honored in the mundane world.
+They go below to keep a promise that would otherwise die with them.
+- **To Find Meaning After Losing Everything**
+  A life collapse—divorce, bankruptcy, a ruined reputation, a career destroyed—has left them with nothing.
+If they die in the Catacombs, at least their life ends in pursuit of something larger than themselves.

 ### Penitence
 - **Seeking Punishment**